Featured post

 1. The Loan Term (Shorter is Better)

 The loan term is the length of time you have to pay back the loan.
 Dealers love to offer longer terms (72 or even 84 months) because it results in a lower monthly payment.
-However, a longer term means you pay dramatically more in interest over the life of the loan.
+However, a longer term means you pay dramatically more in interest.
 If possible, try to stick to a loan term of 60 months (5 years) or less.

 2. The APR (The True Cost)

 APR stands for Annual Percentage Rate.
-This is the true cost of borrowing money, as it includes the interest rate plus any associated fees.
-Even a small difference in APR can mean paying thousands of dollars more.
+This is the true cost of borrowing money.
+Even a small difference in APR can mean paying thousands more.
 This is why getting multiple pre-approval quotes is so important—it allows you to find the lowest possible APR.

 3. The Down Payment (Your Best Friend)

 A down payment is the cash you pay upfront.
 The more you put down, the less you have to borrow.
-Aiming for a down payment of at least 20% of the car's price is a great goal.
-It reduces your monthly payment, can help you secure a lower interest rate, and protects you from becoming "upside down" (owing more on the car than it's worth).
+Aiming for a down payment of at least 20% of the car's price is a great goal, as it reduces your monthly payment and protects you from becoming "upside down" on your loan.

 Watch Out for These Common Dealership Traps